RafaelRodriguezSanz/hashinator/README.md

-# hashinator
+# 🛡 Hashinator

-App to generate hash codes
+App to generate awsome hash codes and just that.